Pacific Lutheran University Crew

 PLU Crew is the varsity rowing program for Pacific Lutheran University in Tacoma, Washington.
+Today the team consists of a varsity Women's programs, a member of National Collegiate Athletic Association Division III, as well as the Northwest Conference, and a club Men's program.

+History and Traditions

 The team was founded in 1964 as a joint program with University of Puget Sound.
-Today the team consists of Men's and Women's programs for both Varsity and Novice rowers, and competes as a member of the Northwest Collegiate Rowing Conference (NCRC) and Western Intercollegiate Rowing Association (WIRA).

-History

 Following the demise of the PLU-UPS rowing club, Pacific Lutheran rowers formed the Lute Varsity Rowing Club in 1965.

 PLU Crew first received national notoriety in 1967, when University of Washington requested the return of their old shell the "Husky Clipper," which the Huskies had used to win at the 1936 Berlin Olympics.
 In exchange, UW arranged for Green Lake Crew to donate a shell, the "Loyal Shoudy" to the PLU team.
 Faced with no means of transporting the boat from north Seattle to PLU's home course in south Tacoma, team Commodore/Captain Jim Ojala devised a plan for the team to row the shell from Lake Union, through the Ballard Locks and down Puget Sound to the Tacoma Narrows.
 After several months of endurance training, contacting the Navy and Coast Guard, and obtaining a parade permit to walk the shell through North Seattle from Green Lake to Lake Union, the ten team members prepared to embark on their journey.
 The stunt resulted in the team receiving coverage of the event from the Seattle Post-Intelligencer newspaper, as well as national rowing magazine Rowing News.

 The team received a major setback after its boathouse burnt to the ground in Spring 1975.

-In 1998 the team moved up the lake to its new boathouse, located at Harry Todd Park in Tillicum.
-The team shares the boathouse with UPS and Commencement Bay Rowing Club (CBRC), a Masters and Juniors program.
+However, in 1998 the team moved up the lake to its new boathouse, located on American Lake at Harry Todd Park in Tillicum.

+In 2002, the women's team earned their first ever selection to the NCAA Division III rowing championship.They have competed a total of eight times (2002, 2016, 2017, 2018, 2019, 2021, 2022, 2025), with a highest finish of 4th in 2016.